acryptos/docs.acryptos.com/security-and-risks.md

 ### Deployed

 All deployed contracts have [verified and published source codes on BscScan](https://app.acryptos.com/contracts/).
-Venus Strategies are [currently unpublished](https://acryptos.medium.com/acryptos-dao-vote-should-we-publish-the-source-code-of-our-venus-vaults-strategies-8e744daf64c2).